nruhm/diarscription/docs/reference/audio/sample-i/gold-reference.md

 116
 00:06:38,909 --> 00:06:41,625
-[SPEAKER_01]: Well, the thing is that we also have to run through testing
+[SPEAKER_01]: Well, the thing is that we also have to run it through testing

 117
 00:06:41,605 --> 00:06:45,118